 - Be aware of the specific exit requirements from your point of origin and the entry requirements at any transit points, as well as the point of entry in the United States.

 - Possible required quarantine periods at each point of travel.

 - Any test requirements or the need for proof of a negative COVID-19 test before departure.

 If in doubt about any information, contact the relevant immigration or government authority of the countries of the travel.

 After Landing in the U.S.

-When you are in the airport, you will first go through Primary Inspection.
+When you arrive at the U.S. Port of Entry, you will first go through Primary Inspection.
 This is where a Customs & Border Protection (CBP) officer will review your documents to determine if you may enter the U.S. They may also ask you some basic questions.
 Provide truthful answers and ask for clarification if needed.
-Some items to note:
+Here are some tips:

-- Currency: if you/the family members you are travelling with currency amounting to more than $10,000, you must fill out an additional form to declare this.
-More information can be found here
+- Currency: if you or the family members you are travelling carry currency amounting to more than $10,000, you must fill out an additional form to declare this.
+More information can be found here.

 - Food items: there are restrictions on certain food and agricultural items that are allowed into the US.
 Please reference the CBP website for more details